alexandre-moura/demucs-cli/README.md

 ## Project Overview

-Demucs Ultra Boost provides a one-line CLI tool to separate full songs into high-quality stems (vocals, drums, bass, others) using the highest quality `htdemucs_ft` model.
+Demucs-CLI provides a one-line CLI tool to separate full songs into high-quality stems (vocals, drums, bass, others) using the highest quality `htdemucs_ft` model.
 It automates virtualenv activation, performance tuning, and audio preprocessing — maximum quality is the goal.

 **Warning**